• Skip to primary navigation

 For the Cake

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
+It also contains xanthan gum which really helps give baked goods their bounce.

-• Vegetable Oil- This cake uses oil instead of butter/vegan baking stick to help it stay moist.
+• Vegetable Oil- This cake uses oil instead of butter/vegan baking stick to help it stay super moist.

-• Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.
+• Cocoa Powders- I like to use two types to give the cookies a dark color, but if you only want to use one, use Dutch or Natural Unsweetened.
+Do not only use Dark.
+It will make the cake too dry, chalky and bitter.

 • Cornstarch Water- This helps bind everything together since the cake is eggless.